Invariant derivations and differential forms for reflection groups: Degree sums and the Gutkin-Opdam Lemma

-Before determining bases for the invariant differential derivations, we first establish tools for investigating the relevant numerology, most notably a lemma by Opdam useful for finding the sum of degrees in a basis.
+Before determining bases for the invariant differential derivations, we recall some tools for investigating the relevant numerology, most notably a useful lemma for finding the sum of degrees in a basis.